-- The boiler is a high efficiency condensing appliance.
+- 1. The boiler is a high efficiency condensing appliance.
 Therefore, the unit has a condensate drain.
-Condensate fluid is nothing more than water vapor, derived from combustion products, similar to that produced by an automobile when it is initially started.
-Condensation is slightly acidic (typically with a pH of 3 to 5) and must be piped with the correct materials.
+Condensate fluid is nothing more than water vapor, derived from combustion products, similar to that produced by an automobile when it is initially started. - Condensation is slightly acidic (typically with a pH of 3 to 5) and must be piped with the correct materials.
 Never pipe the condensate using steel, copper, brass or other materials that will be subject to corrosion.
-Plastic PVC or CPVC pipe are the only approved materials. - A condensate neutralizer, if required by local authorities, can be made up of lime crystals, marble or phosphate chips that will neutralize the condensate. - 2.
-The boiler is equipped with a barbed outlet fitting, to which the supplied hose must be installed and routed to a local drain.
+Plastic PVC or CPVC pipe are the only approved materials.
+A condensate neutralizer, if required by local authorities, can be made up of lime crystals, marble or phosphate chips that will neutralize the condensate.
+This may be done by the installer or you may purchase a condensate neutralizer from NTI (7450P-212). - The boiler is equipped with a barbed outlet fitting, to which the supplied hose must be installed and routed to a local drain.
 It is very important that the condensate line is sloped downward away from the boiler to a suitable indoor drain.